-- 5.1 Expert legal opinion has been provided by Trowers and Hamlins.
+5.1 Expert legal opinion has been provided by Trowers and Hamlins.
 Their advice is that the Councils can rely on the general power of competence as defined in the Localism Act 2011 to provide market housing subject to the Councils forming a Company through which to trade.
-In order to provide market housing, the Company like all housing developers will need to comply with Forest Heath District Council's (and St Edmundsbury Borough Council's) planning policies, most notably the requirement that 30% of homes on sites of 10 or more properties must be affordable housing. - 5.2 The Localism Act 2011 requires that a trading company should be a company limited by shares or a company limited by guarantee.
-Trowers and Hamlins have advised that the former structure is the more appropriate and this is the company structure now proposed. - 5.3 The Company will require a Memorandum and Articles of Association to be drawn up, with an optional Shareholders Agreement also proposed here.
+In order to provide market housing, the Company like all housing developers will need to comply with St Edmundsbury Borough Council's (and Forest Heath District Council's) planning policies, most

+- notably the requirement that 30% of homes on sites of 10 or more properties must be affordable housing. - 5.2 The Localism Act 2011 requires that a trading company should be a company limited by shares, a company limited by guarantee or a community benefit society.
+Trowers and Hamlins have advised that the company limited by shares structure is the most appropriate and this is the company structure now proposed.
+See paragraphs 3.5 3.11 of Appendix A for a fuller discussion of company structures. - 5.3 The Company will require a Memorandum and Articles of Association to be drawn up, with an optional Shareholders Agreement also proposed here.
 Trowers and Hamlins are assisting in the drafting of this documentation.
 The Company will be required to register with Companies House.
 Delegations are sought in this report to proceed to registration and incorporation of the Company. - 5.4 See section 3 in Appendix A for further details.